utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting/importing-from-insomnia.md

 1. In Postman, go to your workspace and select **Import**.
 1. Select **files**.
 1. Select the file you want to import and select **Open**.

+  > You can also drag files into the import window.